varchanaiyer/pynqfpga/README.md

 You can notice the time taken for
-  -Single/Serial processing PS vs FPGA
+  - Single/Serial processing PS vs FPGA
-  -Multi- processing        PS vs FPGA
+  - Multi- processing        PS vs FPGA